Ouxsoft/LivingMarkup/docs/lhtml5.md

 </html>
 ```

-## Module
+### Modules
-Modules are instantiated as object from DomElements.
-Not all elements are parsed, only Modules defined in the parser config are turned to objects, the rest remain.
-A module can either be an existing HTML5 tag or a new tag, which is often referred to as a "LHTML5 tag".
+As demonstrated in the above example, Modules are instantiated as object from elements.
+Not all elements are parsed.
+Only Modules defined in the parser config are turned to objects.
+The rest remain as is (as is the case with the `<h1>` tag in the above example).
+A module can either be placed using an existing HTML5 element or a custom element.
 ```html5
 <block/>
 ```

+#### Construction
-The parser config is used to determine which class to instantiate the module as.
-The parser config may state that an element's class is included in decided which class to use.
-Depending on the config, the following may show an example of a module that is instantiated as the class `Modules/Block/Test` or `Modules/Block`.
+The parser's config defines the `xpath` expression and `class_name` used to find elements and instantiate them as modules.
+That `class_name` may use the element's attributes as variables to resolve the class.
+Depending on the config, the following may show an example of a module that is instantiated as the either the class `Modules/Block/Test` or `Modules/Block`.

 ```html5
 <block name="Test"/>
 ```

 ## `args`
 During runtime the parser takes specified elements and instantiates them as objects.
-The element can feature arguments that may be used by the Module.
-An arguments purpose is to be passed as a parameter, used by a module's method.
+The element can feature arguments that are passed to the Module as properties.
+An argument's purpose is to be passed as a parameter, used by a module's method.

-### Attribute Derived Arguments
+### Arguments from Derived Attribute
 Arguments can be added as attributes within an element.
 The following is an example of an argument `limit` being set to 1.
 ```lhtml5
 <block name="Test" limit="1"/>
 ```

-### Child Arguments
+### Arguments from Child Arguments
 Using arguments in the form of attributes has its limitations.
 Arguments can also be added as a children of the element using the `arg` element.
 In the following example, `block` features an arg named `min` set to a value of 0 and an arg `limit` set to a value of 1.
 ```lhtml5
 <block name="Test">